acomplicatedframework/ACWOL/README.md

 TENET FIVE: VALIDATE INTENTIONS USING THE THREE-WAY IMPACT PRINCIPLE.

-THE FIVE TOOLS OF ACWOL
+THE FIVE TOOLS OF ACWOL⚡

 TOOL ONE: SKIPPING